open-ug/conveyor/readme.md

 # Conveyor CI

-**Conveyor CI** is a lightweight, open-source software engine designed for platform developers to build distributed CI/CD systems with minimal overhead.
+**Conveyor CI** is a lightweight headless, cloud-native CI/CD orchestration engine designed for platform developers to build CI/CD systems with minimal overhead

 It provides a modular toolkit of **APIs, SDKs, drivers, and a Go-based runtime** so you can build your own CI/CD platform without reinventing execution, event handling, scaling, and observability.